waynewangyuxuan/dp_sp25_proj1/README.md

 - Each row corresponds to an image in the test set
 - Two columns: 'id' (image index) and 'label' (predicted class, 0-9)
 - The order of predictions should match the order of images in cifar_test_nolabel.pkl

-## Model Architecture

-[Model architecture details will be added as the project progresses]

 ## Results